 - High expectations

 - Research

-- · High quality teaching and learning
+- High quality teaching and learning

-- Diagnostic assessment
+- Diagnostic assessment drives targeted interventions

-- Early intervention and catch-up provision
+- Early intervention and catch-up provision includes National Tutoring Programme

 - Inclusive provision

 - Emphasis on basic skills

+- Adaptive, flexible teaching meets and responds to all pupils' needs

 We aim to ensure that our Pupil Premium Strategy underpins and enhances the school's overall strategic aims and planning.
-We review and report termly to the Governing Body the use and impact of the Pupil Premium grant.
+We monitor progress then review and report termly to the Governing Body the use and impact of the Pupil Premium grant to impact progress, standards and to close the attainment gap.